 Why write for the PPGR?

 Writing for the PPGR can be an excellent chance to hone your policy writing and develop your professional profile and networks.
 Here are some opportunities that writers have had as a result of publishing in the PPGR:

-Often articles are shared by other people or organizations who are interested in the policy issue, and our site has over 5,000 page views monthly.
+Articles are often shared by other people or organizations who are interested in specific policy issues.
+The site sees about 5,000 visitors on a monthly basis.